reshmabidikar/slate/source/includes/_catalog.md

 # Catalog

+The `Catalog` is at the heart of the KillBill subscription and billing systems.
+It provides complete current information on products available, subscription plans, billing options, and much more.
+Each tenant has a single Catalog, but different tenants may have completely different Catalogs.

+The Catalog for a given tenant may be updated to new versions from time to time.
+This provides the ability to deprecate old products, add new ones, or change prices for existing products.
+Older versions remain available in case they are needed.

+For a full discussion of the KillBill catalog, see the [Catalog](http://docs.killbill.io/latest/userguide_subscription.html#components-catalog) section in the [Subscription Guide](http://docs.killbill.io/latest/userguide_subscription.html).

+The `Catalog` API offers basic CRUD operations, where catalog (versions) are fetched/uploaded using XML.
+We also offer the ability to retrieve JSON, and have also added support to modify a given catalog version to add new plans.
+In particular, the *simple plan* - provides a way to ease testing and to play with the system.
+KAUI, our admin UI, provides a nice integration for that purpose.

 ## Catalog Resource

-The `Catalog` is at the heart of the billing system, it captures the core configuration of the billing system.
-At a very high level, configuring the catalog is about defining the inventory available:
+At a very high level, the Catalog consists of the following main components:

 * **`Products`** : List of products available - e.g *Gold* product.
-* **`Plans`** : List of plans available for each product - e.g *gold-monthly*, monthly subscription for the *Gold* product.
+* **`Plans`** : List of subscription plans available for each product - e.g *gold-monthly*, monthly subscription for the *Gold* product.

-In practice, Kill Bill offers a powerful configuration, which goes beyond the definition of the inventory and includes rules for customizing the invoice generation.
-Please refer to our [Billing Manual](http://docs.killbill.io/latest/userguide_subscription.html#components-catalog) for more details.

-Also, it is important to understand that the catalog is versionned to provide the ability to deprecate old products, add new ones, or change prices for existing products.
-The catalog configuration is stored on a per tenant basis, meaning that 2 tenants may have completely different catalogs.

-In terms of api, we offer basic CRUD operations, where catalog (versions) are fetched/uploaded using XML.
-We also offer the ability to retrieve JSON, and have also added support to modify a given catalog version to add new plans - so called *simple plan* - mostly to ease the testing, and provide a way to play with the system - KAUI, our admin UI provides a nice integration for that purpose.
+* **`Rules`** : Business rules for subscriptions - e.g. when certain changes should take effect.
+* **`Price Lists`** : Lists of applicable Plans.

+Full details about the elements of a Catalog are given in the links cited above.
+The Catalog is maintained as an XML file.

 ## Catalog

-### Upload the full catalog as XML
+### Upload a catalog as XML

+This endpoint uploads a complete catalog in XML format.
+This becomes the current version of the Catalog for this Tenant.

 **HTTP Request**